GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 You can now launch SteamVR games or experiences on your virtual workstation, where they will be streamed to your HMD.

-## Cleaning up
+## Clean up

-To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.
+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project:

-Deleting a project has the following consequences:

-- If you used an existing project, you'll also delete any other work that you've done in the project.
-- You can't reuse the project ID of a deleted project.
-If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
-This ensures that URLs that use the project ID, such as an `appspot.com` URL, remain available.

-To delete a project, do the following:

 1. In the Cloud Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
 1. In the project list, select the project you want to delete and click **Delete**.